Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework

 \subsubsection{Controlling the encoding length}

-If scaling to integer values as outlined in the previous section was not possible or not successful, the coefficients $\alpha_i$ will often have large encoding lengths when represented as a rational number $\alpha_i = \frac{n_i}{d_i}$, $n_i\in\Z, d_i\in\N$.
+If scaling to integer values was not possible or not successful, {the cut was scaled to equilibrium, but the coefficients are not all integer valued.
+In that case, the scaled} coefficients $\alpha_i$ will often have large encoding lengths when represented as a rational number.

 This is not an issue when the inequality is added to the floating-point relaxation of the LP.
 However, we sometimes need to (or want to) solve the rational LP relaxation of \feasP exactly, \ie using an exact LP solver.
-Our experiments in Section \ref{sec:comp} show that the exact LP solver may struggle with LPs that contain cuts with coefficients of large encoding length, in some cases causing large spikes in LP solving times.
+Our experiments in Section~\ref{sec:comp} show that the exact LP solver may struggle with LPs that contain cuts with coefficients of large encoding length, in some cases causing large spikes in LP solving times.

 This empirical observation also has a theoretical counterpart.
 The convergence analysis of the LP iterative refinement algorithm for solving rational LPs exactly is related to the smallest possible violation of any basic solution to a rational LP.
 In turn, this smallest possible violation is linked to the encoding length of the whole problem \cite[Lemma 5]{GleixnerSteffy2020}.
 This analysis suggests investigating whether the practical performance of the iterative refinement algorithm can be improved by decreasing the encoding length of the generated cuts.